daidensacha/buttonStyler/README.md

 -  **Offcanvas navbar**  \- An off-canvas that can be toggled open at any time, not only for small screens.

--  **accordion**  \- It will have forms of inputs grouped so that users can style the demo button.
+-  **Accordion**  \- It will have forms of inputs grouped so that users can style the demo button.

 -  **Demo button**  \- A demo button to show the styling results visually.